Texas home inspections are critical for home buyers to uncover key issues that may affect the quality of their homeownership.

 💰 Sell Your House Without Repairs: If the mandatory repairs cost more than the profit you’ll make from selling the property, you can sell your house as-is to Texas cash home buyers.

 A home inspection occurs when a property officially goes under contract.
 The full inspection happens after the buyer has made an offer on the house and the seller has accepted it.

-⛔ You Can’t Inspect a Distressed Property: Home inspection is NOT performed when you are buying a distressed property via a foreclosure, short sale, or auction.
+⛔ You Can’t Inspect a Distressed Property: Home inspection is NOT performed when you are buying a distressed property via homes for foreclosure, short sale, or auction.

 » House Under Contract Meaning: When a buyer and seller agree to close the deal, the house is said to be under contract.

 The average home inspection time is 2 to 3 hours.

 The time is lesser in the case of smaller properties like a condo or if the number of defects is less.
 It also depends on the thoroughness of the home inspector.

 » How Long do Home Inspections Take: Find out how long does an inspection take in TX